drasi-project/docs/docs/content/solution-developer/getting-started/_index.md

 |From|character varying(50)|The name of who the message is from.|
 |Message|character varying(200)|The text of the message.|

-You will create two Continuous Queries that observe the `Message` table to answer the following questions in real-time:
+You will create three Continuous Queries that observe the `Message` table to answer the following questions in real-time:
 1. Which people have sent the message "Hello World"?
 1. How many times has the same message been sent?
+1. Which people haven't sent a message in the last 10 seconds?

 Initially, the `Message` table will contain the following messages: